Copper76/GameEngine/README.md

 This project is a practice project to make a game engine using Entity-Component System, the graphics utilises GLFW library for rendering.
 The engine is called Fengshui at at the moment.

 ## Functions implemented
 - [X] Create a simple snake game using pure SFML to learn the basics of input handling and rendering.
+It is implemented in the [Snake Branch](https://github.com/Copper76/GameEngine/tree/Snake)

 ## TODO
 - [ ] Create a entity component system structure